 Spelt is one of the oldest cultivated crops in human history and is believed to have first been used between 7,000 and 8,000 years ago.
-Spelt is a a variety of grain or cereal that is closely related to wheat.
-In fact, spelt likely developed from a hybridization of emmer wheat and and wild goat-grass.
+Spelt is a variety of grain or cereal that is closely related to wheat.
+In fact, spelt likely developed from a hybridization of emmer wheat and wild goat-grass.
 It is closely related to normal “bread” wheat, but the popularity of bread wheat soon made spelt obsolete, which is why it is considered a “relic” crop.
 However, it is making a comeback as a health food, particularly in Spain, the United Kingdom, and other parts of Europe.
 It is actually packed with nutrients, vitamins, minerals, and essential organic compounds that other cereals and forms of wheat don’t contain, which might explain the renewed interest in spelt.
 The scientific name of this ancient food staple is Triticum spelta, but it is more commonly known as hulled wheat or dinkel wheat.

 Spelt flour can be purchased at some supermarkets and most health food stores in England, the Netherlands, Germany, and in various parts of North America.
 The flour can be used to bake highly textured and nutrient-rich bread, as well as pasta and baked goods.
-In certain countries like Bavaria and belgium, spelt is actually used to brew beer and has a unique, distinct flavor that many people enjoy.
-Obviously, as a minority product, spelt does have a slightly higher price tag, but it is worth it, not only for the health benefits, but also for the versatility in cooking.
+In certain countries like Bavaria and Belgium, spelt is actually used to brew beer and has a unique, distinct flavor that many people enjoy.
+Obviously, as a minority product, spelt does have a slightly higher price tag, but it is worth it, not only for the health benefits but also for the versatility in cooking.

 Spelt flour is particularly preferred in making bread crusts or flatbread pizzas, as the wheat will harden without becoming tough or leathery like other varieties of wheat.
 Now, let’s take a look at what makes spelt such a healthy option in our diet.

-Aside from being a very functional and versatile variety of wheat, spelt is also packed with nutrients that many other cereals do not contain.
+Apart from being a very functional and versatile variety of wheat, spelt is also packed with nutrients that many other cereals do not contain.
 It is high in carbohydrates, as you would expect, but the very high levels of protein (21% of your daily recommended intake) and dietary fiber (30% in a single serving!) are very impressive.
 On top of those important compounds, spelt also contains significant levels of iron, copper, manganese, magnesium, phosphorous, potassium, zinc, selenium, niacin, thiamin, vitamin B6, and folic acid.

 Health Benefits of Spelt

-Digestive Health: The very high content of fiber in spelt means that it facilitates healthy digestion in a major way.
+The high content of fiber in spelt means that it facilitates healthy digestion in a major way.
 Dietary fiber helps to bulk up your stool and move food through the digestive tract, speeding up the absorption of nutrients and helping to reduce conditions like constipation, bloating, cramping, excess gas, diarrhea, and more serious gastrointestinal issues like ulcers.
 Spelt has one of the highest dietary fiber contents of wheat varieties.

 Niacin is one of the essential vitamins that can be found in significant quantities in spelt.
 Niacin plays a key role in the adrenal glands in the body, particularly in the production of sex hormones.
 The endocrine system is a sensitive and hugely important aspect of our health and general functioning, so maintaining healthy niacin levels by adding spelt to your diet is a wise choice.

 The high levels of phosphorous, combined with the impressive content of protein in spelt makes this cereal very important for the development and growth of new tissues, blood vessels, muscles, bones, and organs.
 Phosphorous is one of the essential elements behind creating new proteins and making DNA to build new cells, while the proteins you get directly from spelt can be broken down into their composite amino acids and then re-formed to be used in the body for nearly every important bodily process.

 Although simple sugars and carbohydrates are known to be dangerous for diabetics, the high fiber content in spelt can counteract those effects and help to regulate the release and breakdown of those simple sugars into glucose.
 By regulating the release of insulin and glucose in the body, it helps to manage diabetes for those who already suffer from the condition, or prevent more people from developing it.

-A Final Word of Caution: Despite all of these healthy benefits, spelt does contain gluten, which is the allergen that is responsible for Celiac disease.
+Despite all of these healthy benefits, spelt does contain gluten, which is the allergen that is responsible for the Celiac disease.
 Therefore, people suffering from this condition should choose other grain/wheat alternatives.